20 Proven Steps to Gain Admission with Low JAMB Score

 For example, for you to secure admission in most universities like UNN, UI, OAU, UNIBEN, UNILAG, IMSU etc. you are required to pass your WAEC with at least five (5) credit passes in relevant subjects including Mathematics and English Language in not less than two sittings.

-If you want to double your admission chances, you have to clear your SSCE, GCE, NECO and/or NABTEB examinations.
+If you want to double your admission chances, clear your SSCE, GCE, NECO and/or NABTEB examinations.

 A’s and B’s ought to be your target and straight A’s is your best bet if you want to gain admission faster.